- What are Passerines?

 - Pictures of Various Passerines

-Species like sparrows, shrikes, starlings, warblers, finches, black birds and crows all fall into the category of passerines, which are members of the order Passeriformes.
+Species such as sparrows, shrikes, starlings, warblers, finches, black birds and crows all fall into the category of passerines, which are members of the order Passeriformes.

 The legs of the passerine birds and the structure of their toes are tailor-made for perching.